troglobit/finit/doc/config.md

 To understand the limitations of `finit.conf` vs `finit.d` it is useful to picture the different phases of the system: bootstrap, runtime, and shutdown.
-The `finit.conf` file can be used for all possible settings, but `finit.d/*.conf` can only be used for runtime settings.

 ### /etc/finit.conf

-This file was the only way to set up and boot a system using Finit.
-It is used for pre-runtime settings like system hostname, network bringup and shutdown:
+This file used to be the only way to set up and boot a Finit system.
+Today it is mainly used for pre-runtime settings like system hostname, network bringup and shutdown:

-- `host`
-- `mkdod`
-- `network`
-- `runparts`
+- `host`, only at bootstrap, (runlevel `S`)
+- `mknod`, only at bootstrap
+- `network`, only at bootstrap
+- `runparts`, only at bootstrap
 - `include`
-- `shtudown`
-- `runlevel`
+- `shutdown`
+- `runlevel`, only at bootstrap
 - ... and all configuration stanzas from `/etc/finit.d` below

 ### /etc/finit.d

-Support for partial `.conf` files in `/etc/finit.d` was added to handle changes of the system configuration at runtime.
-It does *not support* the above `finit.conf` settings described above, only the following:
+Support for per-service `.conf` files in `/etc/finit.d` was added in v3.0 to handle changes of the system configuration at runtime.
+As of v3.1 `finit.conf` is also handled at runtime, except of course for any stanza that only runs at bootstrap.
+However, a `/etc/finit.d/*.conf` does *not support* the above `finit.conf` settings described above, only the following:

-- `module`, but only in runlevel `S`
+- `module`, but only at bootstrap
 - `service`
 - `task`
 - `run`